Navy Federal Credit Union (NFCU), usually referred to as Navy Federal or Navy Fed, is a global credit union based out of Vienna, Virginia.

 What’s so special about Navy Federal Credit Union?

 It depends on who you ask.
-It could be the sheer fact that it’s the biggest credit union in the US or that its approach is specifically tailored to those who serve and their families.
+It could be that it’s the biggest credit union in the US or that its approach is specifically tailored to those who serve and their families.

-At the end of the day, it’s all about what you need in a financial institution.
-It’s entirely possible that Navy Federal isn’t special at all for you specifically and that there’s a better option out there.
-Take the time to figure out what you want and need, and find the financial partner that can provide it.
+It’s all about what you need in a financial institution.
+It’s entirely possible that Navy Federal isn’t special for you specifically and that there’s a better option out there.
+Take the time to determine what you want and need, and find the financial partner to provide it.

 Is there a monthly fee for Navy Federal?